-About Me
+About

 -

-Duygu Sarısoy
+Duygu Sarısoy.

-scalar implicatures: Interpretation of disjunction in Turkish-speaking children."
+"Morphological access to alternatives fails to boost scalar implicatures: Interpretation of disjunction in Turkish-speaking children."

 Sentences involving disjunction, such as "The girl likes pizza or pasta" often give rise to the inference that she does not like both.
 However, several studies report that children tend to interpret the sentence inclusively (i.e., she likes pizza or pasta, or possibly both) or conjunctively (i.e., she likes both).
 The alternatives-based account attributes this to children's difficulty accessing stronger lexical alternatives, while the ambiguity account proposes that disjunction is ambiguous for children.
 In this study, we tested these competing predictions using a Truth-Value Judgment Task with Turkish-speaking children, drawing on the unique morphology of Turkish disjunction markers, one of which contains the stronger alternative.
 Overall, children interpreted disjunctions inclusively or conjunctively, but not exclusively, even when a disjunction marker could facilitate access to a stronger alternative.
 These findings challenge the alternatives-based account and align with the ambiguity account, suggesting that access to a stronger alternative alone is not sufficient for achieving adult-like interpretations.